SlavLuk/MD5/overview.md

  - (|| is OR, && is AND, ^ is XOR, ~ is NOT)
  6. Step : Output.
 >The message digest produced as output is A, B, C, D. That is, output begins with low-order byte of A, and end with the high-order byte of D.
+### Main algorithm in md5.c explained
+ - Create constants according to <a href="https://tools.ietf.org/pdf/rfc1321.pdf">request for comments: 1321.</a>
+ - Read in a full text file.
+ - Multiply by 8 (to bytes) and add 1 to the end.
+ - In the loop check if a new message length is congruent to 448, modulo 512, if it is out of the loop otherwise keep going.
+ -